Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Nuclear clock

-For fundamental physics purposes, the nuclear clock is expected to be highly sensitive to the variation of fundamental constants.
-Because the nuclear structure depends on the coupling constant for the strong force $\alpha_s$, it should be sensitive to the variation of $\alpha_s$ \cite{PhysRevLett.97.092502}.
-In addition, it is theoretically predicted that it also has a high sensitivity to the variation of $\alpha$, with $K=5700(2300)$ \cite{2407.17300}.
-Intuitively, this large $K$ can be understood because the small transition energy is realized by a cancellation of a large repulsive Coulomb energy by another large attractive energy by the strong force.
-The large $K$ is also suitable for the search for ultralight dark matter (see Sec. \ref{SecUltralightDM}).
-Another direction of the future research on this nuclear clock is a system without vacuum chamber \cite{2410.23364}.
-This proposed system can be beneficial for compact portable optical clock.
+For fundamental physics applications, the nuclear clock is expected to be highly sensitive to variation of fundamental constants.
+Because nuclear structure depends on the coupling constant of the strong force $\alpha_s$, it should be sensitive to variation of $\alpha_s$ \cite{PhysRevLett.97.092502}.
+In addition, theoretical predictions suggest that it also exhibits high sensitivity to the variation of $\alpha$, with $K=5700(2300)$ \cite{NatCommun.16.9147}.
+Intuitively, this large $K$ arises because the small transition energy results from a cancellation between a large repulsive Coulomb energy and an equally large attractive energy from the strong force.
+The large $K$ also makes the nuclear clock a promising tool for searching for ultralight dark matter (see Sec. \ref{SecUltralightDM}).
+Another potential research direction involves developing a system that operates without vacuum chamber \cite{ApplPhysRev.126.111101}.
+Such a system could be advantageous for compact portable optical atomic clock.